Seeing that chronic digestive disorders are well served by an individualized approach is one thing. Practically implementing that insight is another.

 - energy

-Today, the best answers to digestive disorders lie in a middle path.
-We take the knowledge and insights gained through modern science and combine them with the knowledge and insights documented by ancient medicine.
-Already, there is scientific support for Pattern Differentiation as a basis for clinical care.
+Today, the best answers to chronic digestive disorders often lie in a middle path.
+We take the knowledge gained through modern science and combine it with the pattern recognition preserved in ancient medicine.
+Testing, imaging, and diagnosis remain important, but they must be interpreted within the wider context of how the system is actually behaving.